Maui Real Estate Blog

 Hana town offers an incredibly laid back lifestyle.
 It is secluded from the rest of the island.
 The natural scenery is stunning and there are great beaches and waterfall hikes.
 It is a great spot to get back to nature.

 The two lots are offered together for the price of $655,000.
-Check out the 2401 Hana Highway Listing Page for additional photos and details.
-Contact The Maui Real Estate Team to discuss the property with the listing agent.
+These lots sold!
+Check out the current inventory of Hana Land for Sale or contact The Maui Real Estate Team for direct assistance.

 Maui Real Estate Blog

 It’s almost the end of the month so I wanted to make sure I squeezed in a June stats post.This is something of an abbreviated post with more numbers and less analysis.
 I will give a few more thoughts on the state of the market in the July stats.
 Without further ado, here are the numbers.

 There were 98 homes sold in June with a median home price of $657,000.
 Last June there were 101 homes sold with a median price of $650,000.
 That is a 3% drop in sales volume and a 1% increase in median price when comparing this June to last June.

 There were 110 condos sold in June with a median price of $384,000.
 In June of 2015, there were 99 condos sold with a median price of $355,000.
 That is an 11% increase in sales volume and an 8% increase in median price.

 There were 13 lots sold in June with a whopping median price of $1,200,000.
 Last June, there were 14 sales with a median price of $420,000.
 That is a 7% decrease in volume and a 285% increase in median price.